-This page tells you about the types of drugs used to control sickness in cancer care.
+This page tells you about the types of drugs used to control sickness (nausea and vomiting) in cancer care.
 There is information about

 Over the past 20 years, the drugs used for cancer sickness have got much better.
 These drugs are called anti sickness drugs, anti nausea drugs or anti emetics.